Possibility theory: Possibility theory as an imprecise probability theory

 This allows one to study possibility theory using the tools of imprecise probabilities.

 Necessity logic

 We call generalized possibility every function satisfying Axiom 1 and Axiom 3.
 We call generalized necessity the dual of a generalized possibility.
-The generalized necessities are related with a very simple and interesting fuzzy logic called necessity logic.
+The generalized necessities are related to a very simple and interesting fuzzy logic called necessity logic.
 In the deduction apparatus of necessity logic the logical axioms are the usual classical tautologies.
 Also, there is only a fuzzy inference rule extending the usual modus ponens.
 Such a rule says that if α and α → β are proved at degree λ and μ, respectively, then we can assert β at degree min{λ,μ}.
 It is easy to see that the theories of such a logic are the generalized necessities and that the completely consistent theories coincide with the necessities (see for example Gerla 2001).